risk-first/website/estimating/Fixing-Scrum.md

 Let's go back a step:  isn't there another way to tackle the [Schedule Risk](/Schedule-Risk.md) problem _instead of time-boxing / huge sprint review meeting?
 As we saw, this led to [Coordination Risk](/Coordination-Risk.md) issues.
 Here are several other ways you could solve this problem:

-- **Instead of giving live demos of completed features, give video demos of software in progress. ** In the film industry, this is called [Dailies or Rushes])(https://en.wikipedia.org/wiki/Dailies), because they produce a reel of all the film shot that day.
+- **Instead of giving live demos of completed features, give video demos of software in progress.** In the film industry, this is called [Dailies or Rushes](https://en.wikipedia.org/wiki/Dailies), because they produce a reel of all the film shot that day.
 Why?
 Again - it's about risk management:  you're trying to find out if there are any technical issues with the film shot before shooting anything new.
 Going back and shooting several weeks later can often be impossibly difficult.
 (A great example being the reshoots of the film "Justice League" involving Henry Cavill, playing Superman.
 Sadly, when these reshoots were done, he was filming "Mission Impossible: Fallout", and had grown a moustache, which the director of that film, Chris Mcquarrie, couldn't let him shave.
 So Superman's moustache was edited-out using CGI.)

-- **Worried stakeholders won't give feedback?  ** Try and perform the reviews in a chat room for the team, involving all the stakeholders.
+- **Worried stakeholders won't give feedback?** Try and perform the reviews in a chat room for the team, involving all the stakeholders.
 If you don't hear back from someone, call them out in the room.

 - **Avoid Coordination Risk by not needing to coordinate.** If you can break down the project into smaller, still-meaningful units, then you should do that, because it means that you're reducing the size of the coordination problem, which grows quadratically with the number of actors involved.

 ## Planning Poker

 Scrum's "solution" to this conundrum is not to throw out Estimating, but to throw people at the problem:  if one developer can't come up with good estimates, surely a whole team of them can?
-This is the purpose of [Planning Poker]:
+This is the purpose of "Planning Poker":

 > "In Planning Poker, we don't take averages [...].
 The goal is not about compromise but instead for the development team to reach a consensus about the estimate [...] focused discussion helps obtain a shared understanding of the story." - [Essential Scrum (p133), _Rubin_]()